Monitoring vine water use in real timeA new technique to manage irrigation in the vineyard

 Thanks to a grant received from the Water Metropolitan District of Southern California in 2014, Fruition selected six wineries in California to host an experiment: one side of the vineyard was farmed as usual by the team, one side was handled by Fruition using real-time plant sensors and the associated analytics.
 To make the test convincing and reproducible, a very thorough process was implemented during the season to compare results, using aerial maps taken by planes, gauges, and other systematic measurements.
 Across the study, sites managed by winery teams were irrigated between 6 and 30 times.
 The same vineyards managed by Fruition Sciences never exceeded 5 irrigations total.
 As a result, water savings using sensors were dramatic, with an average of 65% less water applied.
 Practically speaking, it is no less than 17 Olympic-size swimming pools saved for only 37 acres under the experimentation.
 Contrary to common thinking, water savings did not affect yield negatively.
 In fact, we saw negative effects, such as dehydration, in some of the sites that applied more water early in the season.

 Thank you for your message.
-We will do our best to reply you as soon as possible.
-Please rest assured that we read every single message we receive !
+We will do our best to reply to you as soon as possible.
+Please rest assured that we read every single message we received !

 BORDEAUX - FRANCEFruition Sciences